saturnlighting/literature-review/README.md

 inequalities, and engineering and technology.
 Five main themes were
-identified: 1) active travel behaviour and lighting, 2) active travel collisions and lighting, 3) active travel, crime and lighting, 4) inequalities in lighting, and 5) proper lighting.
+identified: 1) active travel behaviour and lighting, 2) active travel collisions and lighting, 3) active travel, crime and lighting, 4) inequalities in lighting, and 5) proper lighting (i.e. optimal use of lighting to enhance reassurance while respecting the environment).

 The main themes of focus were proper lighting for active travel, followed by active travel collisions and lighting, and active travel behaviour and lighting.
 Many of the studies focused on more than one of these themes.
 A quarter of the studies were reviews, the rest were empirical studies.

 The findings organized by these themes are shown below.